pranavtumkur/Predicting-Loan-Deferral-using-ANN-and-Hyperparamater-Optimization/README.md

 We use the optimal ANN obtained from GridSearchCV, to not train our model with the above reshaped data (after oversampling transformation).

 ### This gives us wonderful results!

-Earlier we had 47% recall for loan deferred cases with 89% model accuracy
+Earlier we had 47% recall for loan deferred cases with 89% model accuracy.

-## But now, we have **87% recall for loan deferred cases with 93% model accuracy!**
+# But now, we have 87% recall for loan deferred cases with 93% model accuracy!

 This is a model good enough to deploy for all practical purposes!